 Scholarly Commons Citation

 Treanor, William Michael, "Introduction: The Adequacy of the Presidential Succession System in the 21st Century: Filling the Gaps and Clarifying the Ambiguities in Constitutional and Extraconstitutional Arrangements" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1023.
+1023.